avs920x/avs920x/README.md

 🌍 Fun Facts

 I have a deep interest in how data and psychology intersect, especially in understanding human behavior.
 I am also interested in health data and patterns you can decipher from healthcare data.
+Additionally, I am interested in e-learning data, real estate data, and cultural analytics.

-I’m currently pursuing a Graduate Certificate in Data Science and working towards the end of the TripleTen Business Intelligence Analyst program.
+I’m currently pursuing a Graduate Certificate in Data Science and have recently completed the TripleTen Business Intelligence Analyst program.

 I love exploring different cultures, studying languages, and have plans to become a digital nomad in the near future.